Printavo is simple shop management software. We help you streamline your business, keep jobs moving forward and your team on the same page.

 This in-depth guide will show you how to begin asking the right detailed, specific, and actionable questions every time you take an order for screen printing and custom merchandise.
 It will also arm you with examples of two forms that will help you do this in your shop: a customer profile sheet and a recommended garments form.

-At Merch Monster, we ask all customers a standard set of questions each and every time they start a new project with us.
 This accomplishes two really important things: it helps my shop determine the scope of the project, and it helps us provide the most accurate cost estimate we can.

 If a customer says “I just want a general price” or “I don't want to answer all these questions,” that’s usually a red flag that they’re not a good fit for my shop.